UPPMAX/naiss_file_transfer_course/docs/reflections/20250307/README.md

 12:02|Last learner leaves

 The evaluation questions should be changed:
-'I am confortable to transfer files to/from my cluster' should be added, as this is the main goal of the course.
+'I am comfortable to transfer files to/from my cluster' should be added, as this is the main goal of the course.

-- [ ] Add: 'I am confortable to transfer files to/from my cluster'
+- [ ] Add: 'I am comfortable to transfer files to/from my cluster'

 Additionally, BC's later addition about zipping files should have been added too.

-- [ ] Add: 'I am confortable to transfer files to/from my cluster'
+- [ ] Add: 'I am comfortable to transfer files to/from my cluster'

 The two learners that used Alvis had a heard time: both FileZilla and `rsync` (under Windows) are hardest to use there.
-They were deligted when `scp` worked directly.
+They were delighted when `scp` worked directly.
 Maybe we should start with `scp`, as it is already pre-installed on all computers?